kw66/AT-ReID/README.md

 [\[Paper\]]() Towards Anytime Retrieval: A Benchmark for Anytime Person Re-Identification (IJCAI2025)
 ### Introduction

-### Get the AT-USTC Dataset
+### Get our AT-USTC Dataset
-Please send a signed [dataset release agreement]() copy to lxlkw@mail.ustc.edu.cn.
+Please send a signed [Dataset Release Agreement]() copy to lxlkw@mail.ustc.edu.cn.
 If your application is passed, we will send the download link of the dataset.

 The AT-USTC is built as the following folder structure:
 ```
 │USTC-AT23/
-├──p001-c01/
+├──p001-d01-c01/
 │  ├── cam01-f0-0050.jpg
 │  ├── cam01-f0-0100.jpg
 │  ├── ......
-├──p001-c02/
+├──p001-d02-c02/
 │  ├── ......
 │ .....
 ```